MileHacker Logo

 Zhongshan is a special place in Chinese history as the origin of Dr. Sun Yat-sen (1866-1925), often referred to as the "Father of the Nation" for his pivotal role in overthrowing the Qing Dynasty and establishing the Republic of China.

 Originally known as Xiangshan County, the city was renamed Zhongshan in 1925 in his honor.
-This historical lineage weaves into the city's identity, influencing its landmarks, museums, and public spaces.
+This historical lineage weaves into the city's identity, influencing its landmarks, museums, plus common spaces.
 The Sun Yat-sen's Former Residence in Cuiheng Village draws travelers looking for to understand modern China's origins.

 A Snapshot of Southern Chinese Life